vinogradowvw/IpAnonymizerPipeline/README.md

 ```

 ### Time
 For the whole project I spent around 10h approximately.
-I spent most of the time with capnp and solving problems with proxy.
+I spent most of the time solving problems with proxy and exception handling and stuck a little bit in the beggining with the capnp.

 ### Next steps
 As a Next step for improvement could be crating ability to process the data with more streams.
 But at this point with current demand of traffic from the "http-log-kafka-producer" it is not really necessary.
 Also, as I said, the application could be slightly refactored to "DIY data processing framework" that could be used to solve more problems than just this one, but it needs a context to start refactoring.